pamymaf/Exocolonist-AP/README.md

 ### Progressive Years

 In order to age up you will need to receive a progressive year.
 For example, if you only have 3 progressive years the game will end (but not goal) when you age up to 14.

+## Other features

+Building rando will randomize which building's jobs you see when you interact with a building.

+Character shuffle will shuffle everybody's locations on the main maps.

+Works with Universal Tracker with no yaml needed.

 # Build locally